flutter/website/src/content/platform-integration/web/wasm.md

 ### Serve the built output with an HTTP server

 Flutter web WebAssembly uses multiple threads to render your application faster, with less jank.
-To do this, advanced browser features are used that require specific HTTP response headers.
+To do this, Flutter uses advanced browser features that require specific HTTP response headers.

 :::warning